taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ---------------------

-Create / edit the following file (you'll need sudo/root permissions): /lib/systemd/system/ticker.service and add the following:
+Create / edit the following file (you'll need sudo/root permissions): /lib/systemd/system/ticker.service and add the following (firefox can be changed to chromium if desired):

 [Unit]
 Description=Chromium Ticker